sirixdb/sirix/README.md

 We not only support all XPath axis (as well as a few more) to query a resource in one revision but also novel temporal axis which allow the navigation in time, A transaction on a resource can be started either by specifying a revision number to open or by a given point in time.
 The latter starts a transaction on the revision number which was committed closest to the given timestamp.

+The following shows some short snippets of our core API.
+On top of that we built a brackit(.org) binding, which enables XQuery support as well as another DOM-like API with DBNode-instances (in-memory) nodes (for instance public DBNode getLastChild(), public DBNode getFirstChild()...).

 ## Simple Examples
-Think of the XDM-node API of a persistent DOM interface for Sirix, whereas the transaction is based on a cursor:
+Think of the XDM-node low level API of a persistent DOM interface for Sirix, whereas the transaction is based on a cursor:

 <pre><code>// Path to the database.
 final Path file = Paths.get("sirix-database");